2026 Festival Jazz Clinicians

 After moving to Tennessee, Danny joined the Jack Daniel’s Silver Cornet Band for 5 years and helped found the Titan Hot Seven.
 During this time he played and recorded with Dick Hyman, Russell Malone, Mark Shane, Freddie Cole, Houston Person, Bob Wilber, Johnny Varro, Jeff Coffin, Tim Laughlin, Harry Allen, Frank Vignola, Dave Hungate, Bill Allred, John Allred, Randy Reinhart, Ron Hockett, John Cocuzzi, John Sheridan, Dan Barrett, Vince Giordano, Rebecca Kilgore, Ken Peplowski, Duke Heitger, Neville Dickie, Bob Shultz, Nicki Parrott, Bucky Pizzarelli, John Pizzarelli, Yve Evans, Chuck Hedges, Warren Vache and Allen Vache to name a few.

-Dr. Roach is pleased to announce the following outstanding clinicians for 2023 Festival (in alphabetical order):
+Dr. Roach is pleased to announce the following outstanding clinicians for 2018 Festival (in alphabetical order):

 Justin Au / Trumpet

-While earning his Bachelor and Master degrees at Cal Poly San Luis Obispo, Justin served as co-director of the official youth band of the Basin Street Regulars Jazz Society in Pismo Beach, and has worked as a clinician with student musicians at the Teagarden Jazz Festival.
-As a passionate music educator, he taught after-school jazz programs in the San Juan and Sac City Unified school districts for 4 years and substitute-taught in music for 2 years, before becoming a fully-credentialed teacher in 2019.
-He served as the Director of Jazz Ensembles for the Sacramento Youth Band (2018-2023); and instrumental music teacher for Vacaville Unified School District (since 2019).
-Justin can be heard regularly with such various groups as The Crescent Katz, Peter Petty, Harley White Jr. Orchestra, Jessica Malone, The West End Stompers, Element Brass Band, Jessica Malone, Katie Knipp, Royal Society Jazz Orchestra, Cap City Brass, Chicago the Tribute, and the Cunha Big Band.
+Justin is an alumnus of the Sacramento Jazz Education Foundation’s programs and one of the finest high-school jazz programs in the nation.
+Playing a variety of jazz styles, he has toured New York, Japan, Puerto Rico, China, and Brazil.
+He has also played at jazz festivals all over the nation.
+While living in San Luis Obispo, he served as co-director of the official youth band of the Basin Street Regulars Jazz Society in Pismo Beach and has worked as a clinician with student musicians at the Teagarden Jazz Festival and summer camp.
+As a passionate music educator, he taught after-school jazz programs in San Juan and Sac City districts for 4 years, and substitute taught in music for 2 years before becoming a fully credentialed teacher in 2019.
+He served as the Director of Jazz Ensembles for the Sacramento Youth Band for many years and is currently an instrumental music teacher for Vacaville Unified School District (since 2019).

 Clint Baker is one of the few musicians to lead a traditional jazz band at the world-renowned Monterey Jazz Festival, joining the ranks of Louis Armstrong, Turk Murphy, and Jack Teagarden.
 He has been a bandleader since 1984, and he produced his first record album in 1991.
 Since then, he has produced seven recordings including “In the Groove,” “Going Huge,” and “Tears.”